 - Weight Loss: Remember, many insurance companies will add back half the pounds you lost over the 12 months following surgery.
 They will then rate you off the corresponding BMI.

 - Diet & Exercise: Document your diet and exercise routine following your bariatric surgery.
-This will show your ongoing commitment to good health, making you an excellent risk.
+This will show your ongoing commitment to good health, making you a better risk.

 - Compliance: Comply with prescribed medication, follow treatment plans exactly, visit your doctor regularly, and make sure your medical records are updated.
 All of these actions will show the life insurer that you are making a true effort to control your health.

 - Pre-Op vs. Post-Op: Trying to decide if you should apply for life insurance before or after your gastric bypass?
-We can help you determine what is best for you.
+I can help you determine what is best for you.